 - Backpacking and emergency freeze dried meals: There are tons of these.
 Check out our top picks here.

-- Freeze dried bulk foods: You can also build your own meals out of freeze dried staples, like freeze dried veggies mixed with freeze-dried meat and cheese power.
+- Freeze dried bulk foods: You can also build meals out of freeze dried staples, like freeze dried veggies mixed with freeze-dried meat and cheese powder.

 - MREs: This stands for Meals Ready to Eat and usually refers to military-style emergency food rations.